 In this course, students will analyze the attributes functionalities of the Visual programming language for Object-Oriented design.
-They will develop programs that include graphical user interface creating programming integration, by applying the diverse control, arrays and files management structures, and integrating database.
+They will develop programs that include user graphical interface programming integration, by applying the diverse control, arrays and files management structures, and integrating database.
 Additionally, they will plan and design applications based on the specific needs of the user.
 (Pre-requisites: ITTE 1031L; PROG 1035; PROG 1140L)